 Perhaps your academic record is strong, but not stellar.
-Even if you did well in school and achieved a solid score on the MCAT, you would likely be an on-the-fence candidate for most American programs.
-Only 41 percent of those who applied to US medical schools for the 2018–2019 school year were accepted.
+Even if you did well in school and achieved a solid score on the MCAT, you may be an on-the-fence candidate for most American programs.
+Keep in mind, only 41 percent of those who applied to US medical schools for the 2019–2020 school year were accepted.

-Don’t forget to explore other options.
 International medical schools often review candidates more holistically and are a great option for starting your MD education.
-“There are a few programs you might consider,” Thomas says.
+“There are a few programs worth considering,” Thomas suggests.

 Some international programs have earned their poor reputations, but don’t let that deter you from seeking out the reputable ones.
-You should weigh your international options with the same criteria you would any medical school.
+You should weigh your international options including caribbean medical schools with the same criteria you would any medical school.
 You may be surprised at which ones measure up to—or even surpass—your stateside options.

 Choose your path wisely

-In the end, you’re the only one who can decide whether taking a gap year before medical school is right for you.
+In the end, only you can decide whether taking a gap year before medical school is the right decision for you.
 It all depends on your personal needs and goals.
-Taking some time to think about your future can help you figure out how to proceed.
+Taking some time to think about your future can help you figure out how best to proceed.